-Demeere and has been training and teaching Martial Arts and Self Defense for about 30 years now.
-He live just outside of Brussels in Belgium where he writes and makes instructional videos.
+Demeere has been training and teaching Martial Arts and Self Defense for about 30 years now.
+He lives just outside of Brussels in Belgium where he writes and makes instructional videos.

 He started the blog as a reincarnation of a website he started in 1999.
 His goal back then was to do something on the Internet about martial arts.
 For a number of reasons, he stopped working on the site in 2006.
 But as of late 2008, he took up blogging and started transferring the content from the old site to this blog.